NASSCO PACP Certification and Inspection 101

 To become PACP certified, wastewater professionals need to participate in a two-day course, then complete and pass the PACP exam.

-Why is the PACP Certification Important?NASSCO’s PACP certification provides municipalities and professionals with a straightforward, standardized way to document sewer conditions and defects.
+Why is the PACP Certification Important?NASSCO’s PACP certification training provides municipalities and professionals with a straightforward, standardized way to document sewer conditions and defects.
 Prior to the development of PACP, the documentation of a pipe’s condition relied heavily on the subjective data provided by the operator.
 As inspections allow teams to determine the structural integrity of a pipe and decide what resources to allocate to that pipe, subjective data makes accurate decisions difficult.
 With PACP all operators rely on the same standardized defect coding system, making it easier to objectively compare inspections performed by different professionals at different times.
 This system-wide risk assessment allows teams to determine likelihood of failure, consequence of failure and make the best of their budgets.

 In addition to creating a consistent, standardized system for inspectors to use, PACP collects data in a format that is conducive to computer processing.
 This allows a pipe’s condition to be tracked over time and easily compared to other assets.